 Did you know that tulips actually originated from the Himalayas, and were brought over to the Netherlands from Turkey in the mid-1500s?
 Today Holland is one of the biggest producers of flowers and plants sold commercially.
-So when we were visiting Amsterdam a few weeks ago, we made a side trip to visit Keukenhof Garden, famous for its grand and extensive tulip displays.
+So when we visited Amsterdam, we made a side trip to visit Keukenhof Gardens, famous for its grand and extensive tulip displays.

 While we didn’t anticipate the length of time it would take to get there, most of the hold-up was due to the sheer amount of traffic from all the other people trying to get to the garden as well.
 Once we arrived, sometime in the early afternoon, we realized that perhaps we would have been wiser to have tried to get there as soon as the garden opened.
 We were greeted with quite the line-up of people:

 The entry gates were pretty efficient at getting people in quickly though.
 And despite the hoards of visitors, the number of tulips still vastly outnumbered them.

 Each year the garden has a theme.
 This year it was Van Gogh.
 The gardens had a “selfie garden,” a small walled area complete with mirrors, and painted a bright sunflower yellow with Van Gogh reproductions on the walls.